ioanaoprea11/Local-Taxes-and-Fees-Management-System/README.md

 This project is a Local Taxes and Fees Management System, designed to facilitate the collection, administration, and monitoring of local taxes and fees imposed by public authorities.
-The system is built using PL/SQL and integrates various functionalities for managing taxpayers, tax payments, and collected revenues